-- The requirements imposed in Bahrain with respect to (a) remuneration as outlined in Volume 1 CBB Rulebook; and - The requirements imposed by their home supervisor and head (b) office.
+- (a) The requirements imposed in Bahrain with respect to remuneration as outlined in Volume 1 CBB Rulebook; and - (b) The requirements imposed by their home supervisor and head office.

-HC-5.4.5 [This Paragraph was deleted in January 2015.]
+[This Paragraph was deleted in January 2015.]

 MODULE HC: High-Level Controls

 CHAPTER HC-5: Remuneration of Approved Persons and

-0117 ti 121t Material Risk-Takers
+OTIVAL TER Material Risk-Takers